VMFS Recovery™

 Click on the VMFS volume

-You may start with the Fast Recovery mode, which is pretty fast and time-saving.
+You may start with the Virtual Disk Fast Recovery mode, which is pretty fast and time-saving.
 However, if you want to do a wholesome recovery to repair corrupt or damaged files, choose the Full Recovery mode.
 While the recovery scan is ongoing, DiskInternals VMFS Recovery will automatically examine and structure/fix bad sectors on the disk.

 Step 3: Preview and Recover Your Data